Skyscanner/backpack-react-native/packages/react-native-bpk-component-calendar/README.md

 #### Pre compiled version

-Alternativelly, the pre compiled version is available on Skyscanner's internal artifactory.
+Alternatively, the pre compiled version is available on Skyscanner's internal Artifactory.
 Make sure you have the `infrastructure-maven` registry configured and are logged in, then add the following dependency to your `build.gradle` file:

 ```groovy
     dependencies {